 Parameter Description and Options

 Input Units Switches modes while programming.
 The G-code output by the POST is not affected by this setting.

 Options:

 Inch

 Millimeter

-Arrows Turns ON/OFF the arrows that display on the first move of any shape.
+Arrows Turns ON/OFF the arrows that is displayed on the first move of any shape.
 Arrows indicate the direction of the shape.

 Options:

 ON [Default]

 OFF

-Labels Turns ON/OFF the labels that appear with each shape, path, and geometry element.
-The labels refer to the numbers of each shape, path, or geometry element (1, 2, 3, etc.).
+Labels Turns ON/OFF the labels that is displayed with each shape, path, and geometry element.
+The labels refer to the numbers of each shape, path, or geometry element, (1, 2, 3, etc.)

 Options:

 ON [Default]

 OFF

 Axes Turns ON/OFF the axes lines (X,Y,Z).

 Options:

 ON [Default]

 OFF

 Grid Sets the Grid ON/OFF.
-When ON, the grid displays at the spacing defined in the next parameter (Length).
-The grid displays as either dots or solid lines, depending on the parameter in the CNC Setup Utility.
-Grid does not appear in Iso view.
+When ON, the grid is displayed at the spacing defined in the next parameter (Length).
+The grid is displayed as either dots or solid lines, depending on the parameter in the CNC Setup Utility.
+Grid does not display in Iso view.

 Grid Size Sets grid spacing.